Mobile Integrated Health - Community Paramedicine

 Mobile Integrated Healthcare and Community Paramedicine in Iowa - Overview of the current state of MIH & CP in Iowa (September 2016)

 Community Paramedicine Evaluation Tool - Self-assessment tool developed for the U.S. Department of Health and Human Services, Health Resources and Services Administration, and the Office of Rural Health Policy (March 2012)

-EMS Agenda for the Future - Concensus document outlining direction for future EMS development.
-Document developed for the Natioanl Highway Traffic Safety Administration and the Health Resources and Services Administration, Material and Child Health Bureau (1996)
+EMS Agenda for the Future - Consensus document outlining direction for future EMS development.
+Document developed for the National Highway Traffic Safety Administration and the Health Resources and Services Administration, Maternal and Child Health Bureau (1996)